NuevoFoundation/workshops/content/english/linux-basics/activity-8.md

 The `-a` flag gives all entries including hidden files.
 {{% /notice %}}

 *Did you find any new files?
-Put that in your report!*
+Take notes of the changes!*

 ## Compare the secret-message.txt file to the backup file

 `diff` is a command used to compare two files to get what has been added, changed, and deleted to the file.
-The format is: `diff -u [filename] [Filename of Comparison File]`
+The format is: `diff [filename] [Filename of Comparison File]`

 {{% notice info %}}
-Fun Fact: The `-u` flag puts the output in unified mode.
-You can change the `u` to a `c` to put the output in context mode.
-You can also remove the flag altogether to get the output without any formatting.
+Fun Fact: Running `diff --help` will output information on how to use the `diff` tool, including what options can be used with the tool.
 {{% /notice %}}

 Check the difference between the two files.
 How many differences did you find?
 Put it in the file you made!

 {{% notice tip %}}

-## A better way to see the differences
+### A better way to see the differences

 `vimdiff` is a command that opens a window with the files in separate tabs highlighting the differences.